 A stroke is an interruption of blood flow and oxygen to parts of the brain.
-Cell death begins once the gray matter in brain cells stops getting enough oxygen and nutrients to survive.
+Cell death begins once the brain’s gray matter stops receiving enough oxygen and nutrients to survive.
 Gray matter contains most neuronal cell bodies in the human mind.
-It manages many functions, such as emotions, muscle control, hearing, decision-making, sensory perceptions, memory, speech, and self-control.
+It manages many functions, including emotions, muscle control, hearing, decision-making, sensory perception, memory, speech, and self-control.

-Acute Ischemic strokes are caused by blood clots or stenosis (narrowing of the blood arteries.)
-Stenosis is often caused by poor habits that lead to atherosclerosis, causing thick artery walls, hardening, and a loss of elasticity, decreasing blood flow.
+Acute Ischemic strokes are caused by blood clots or stenosis (narrowing of the blood arteries).
+Stenosis is often caused by poor habits that lead to atherosclerosis, resulting in thickened, hardened, and less elastic arterial walls and decreased blood flow.
 Other factors include a family history of strokes/genetics, dementia, atrial fibrillation, heart disease, Congestive heart failure, diabetes, high cholesterol, and Smoking.[1].
 DNA tests are now available for genetic predisposition to strokes.

 A rupture in the blood vessels usually causes a hemorrhagic stroke.
-Several causes exist, including aneurysms, weak spots on the arterial walls, and Hypertension or High blood pressure.
+Several causes exist, including aneurysms, weak spots in arterial walls, and hypertension (high blood pressure).
 There are two main types of hemorrhagic strokes.

 The severity of the physical damage caused by a stroke depends on how much blood flow was restricted and for how long.
 Some visible and noticeable consequences of impaired brain function are: